Priyanka-M2309/Movie-Ticket-Booking/README.md

 # Movie Ticket Booking

-- The Movie Ticket Booking System is a Python application designed to simulate the ticket booking process for a cinema.
+- The Movie Ticket Booking System is a Python console application designed to simulate the ticket booking process for a cinema.
 - The system allows users to select a city, choose a movie from the available options, view movie details, and book tickets.
 - It also provides the option to pre-book food along with the ticket.
-- The application includes features such as displaying movie information, viewing trailers, selecting show timings, choosing seats, and making payments.
+- The application includes features such as displaying movie information, viewing trailers, selecting show timings, choosing seats, and making payments (Note : there is no API or Real Payment Process is include).

 # Key Features: